 Developing skills in the breadth or specializing in depth depends on the possibilities and needs of the organization, employee and manager.
 Development is not only promotion, training or salary increase; In particular, it has to do with the development of talents.
 In this way, employees are given the opportunity to develop their talents and become better in their profession.

-Learnit Training offers training for organizations, executives and employees in the field of communication, management and personal development.
-Please contact One of our training advisors for advice or a free quote.Link
+Learnit Training offers training for organisations, managers and employees in the field of professional conversation, management and personal development.
+Please contact one of our training consultants for advice or a quotation without any obligations.Link

 Employees often feel most valued when the supervisor listens to them.
 Attention to (your) employees is therefore of great importance.
 The Performance Management Cycle offers handles to develop and supervise staff throughout the year.
 An improvement plan is drawn up when there is a reason to make improvements in the work.
 A development plan is about growth and development, even when there is no direct reason to improve.
 Both plans can result from the same conversation.
 Depending on the content and purpose of the conversation, it becomes a development or an improvement call.